Home » Recipes » Dinner Ideas » Pork » Easy Pork Carnitas Recipe

 • Guacamole or avocado slices

-• Your favorite taco sauce, hot sauce
+• Your favorite taco sauce or hot sauce

 • Pico de gallo or watermelon jicama salsa